 Is Plus500 the right CFDs Provider for beginners?

 The Plus500 platform is one of the most user-friendly platforms out there, yet, it includes advanced features attractive to experienced traders.
 Their risk management tools including guaranteed and trailing stops Plus500 would suit traders with the relevant experience.
 On the other hand, the Plus500 demo account is a great tool for beginners.
-Remember, trading Forex, CFDs and Cryptos carries risk so spend time researching, learning and practicing on a demo account FIRST!
+Remember, trading financial instruments such as Forex, CFDs and Cryptos carries risk so spend time researching, learning and practicing on a demo account FIRST!